Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 D-lactic acidosis is typically observed in patients with short-bowel syndrome and following jejunoileal bypass resulting in carbohydrate malabsorption.
 In addition, healthy children presenting with gastroenteritis may also develop the critical presentation of D-lactic acidosis.

-Diagnosing D-lactate acidosis, especially in patients with jejunoileal bypass and short-bowel syndrome
+Preferred test for diagnosing D-lactate acidosis, especially in patients with jejunoileal bypass and short-bowel syndrome

 Increased levels are diagnostic.